rhasspy/rhasspy/docs/training.md

 mkdir -p "${slot_programs}"
 ```

-Add a file in `slot_programs` with the name of your slot, e.g. `colors`.
+Add a file in the `slot_programs` directory with the name of your slot, e.g. `colors`.
 Write a program in this file, such as a bash script.
 Make sure to include the [shebang](https://en.wikipedia.org/wiki/Shebang_(Unix)) and mark the file as executable:

 ```bash
 cat <<EOF > "${slot_programs}/colors"